azavea/Leaflet.favorDoubleClick/README.md

 ## Blacklist

-The cost of favoring double-clicks is a short delay when handling a single-click.
+The cost of favoring double-clicks is a slight delay when handling a single-click.
 For many operations the delay isn't noticable, but for others it is both noticable and unnecessary.
 For example, when clicking the `-` button to zoom out or clicking a popup's `X` to close it you'd rather not have a delay.
 Since you're unlikely to hit these controls when trying to double-click something else,